|

 31 |

-Jul 2006 |
+15 Jul 2006 |

-NB to PEI.
-Jen
+to PEI.
+Jen Alexander, a Halifax

-to a waterproof insulin pump, and was able to maintain her blood sugars at an
+waterproof insulin pump, and was able to maintain her blood sugars at an

 average level of 7.0 mmol/L. Scheduling conflicts lead Jen to swim on the